SkylineCommunications/dataminer-docs/connector-help/connector_help/RGB_Networks_TransAct_Transcoder.md

 ### Software Update

 This page allows you to update the transcoder.
-The upload file must be located in the following Dataminer Documents folder "*Documents/RGB Networks TransAct Transcoder/\[Element Name\]/Update*".
-You also have to specify the **Username** and **Password** of a Dataminer user.
+The upload file must be located in the following DataMiner Documents folder "*Documents/RGB Networks TransAct Transcoder/\[Element Name\]/Update*".
+You also have to specify the **Username** and **Password** of a DataMiner user.
 It is recommended to create a user with minimal rights dedicated to this task (e.g. Update/Update).

 ### Events